microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 analysis workflow.
 The Explorer provides two options to move your search results into a compute environment like the [Planetary Computer Hub][pc-docs-hub].
-By clicking "Explore results in the Hub" under the search results, you can generate a Python snippet to recreate your exact search, covering the map viewport which can be copied and launched into a new Hub notebook:
+By clicking "Explore results in the Hub" under the search results, you can generate a Python snippet to recreate your exact search covering the map viewport.
+This can be copied and launched into a new Hub notebook:

 ```{image} images/explorer-hub.png
 :height: 500
 :name: Planetary Computer Explorer hub code
 ```

-Or if you're interested in working with a single item you've found, you can generate a Python snippet by clicking the "code" (`{ }`) button that will load that single item up in the Hub:
+Or, if you're interested in working with a single item you've found, you can generate a Python snippet by clicking the "code" (`{ }`) button which will load that single item in the Hub:

 ```{image} images/explorer-item-hub.png
 :height: 500